angelatsai1214/cse15l-lab-reports/lab-report-5-week-7.md

 ### Task Chosen: Changing the name of the `start` parameter and its uses to `base`

+Pre-steps to Perform:
+- Login to remote account (because I am a Windows user)
+- `cd week6-skill-demo1`
+- `vim DocSearchServer.java`

 Shortest vim command we came up with:

  `/start`

+ This command allows use to search for the word `start` inside the `DocSearchServer.java` file.
  ![Image](/Images/start.png)

  `<Enter>`